Delhi Cong to hold rally at Ramlila Maidan on Feb 3 to woo voters ahead of LS polls | Politics

 The Delhi Congress will hold a rally at Ramlila Maidan on February 3 to woo the voters of the national capital months ahead of the Lok Sabha elections.

-Addressing a press conference here, Delhi Congress chief Arvinder Singh Lovely said the party will organise a rally at Ramlila Maidan near Geeta Colony on February 3.
+Addressing a press conference here, Delhi Congress chief Arvinder Singh Lovely said the party will organise a rally at Ramlila Maidan near Geeta Colony on February 3 which will be addressed by Congress president Mallikarjun Kharge.
+He said that Kharge will start the Lok Sabha elections campaign from east Delhi in the same way as former prime minister Indira Gandhi began the election campaign from east Delhi in 1979 after the Congress lost the polls in 1977.

 The Congress leader claimed the Bharatiya Janata Party (BJP) will be defeated in all seven Lok Sabha seats in Delhi.